Clothing Photography: How to Photograph Clothes for Your Online Store

 Front lighting flattens texture.
 For smooth, clean shots where fabric texture isn't the selling point, position lights closer to the camera axis for even, flat illumination.

 Watch for color reflections.
 Bright-colored garments can cast their color onto a white background, creating a tinted halo.
 Increase the distance between the garment and background, or increase background light intensity to overpower the reflection.
+If your catalog lives on marketplaces with strict white requirements, our white background product photography guide covers the exact post-processing workflow for pushing backgrounds to pure RGB 255,255,255.

 For a complete lighting deep-dive with setup diagrams, see our product photography lighting guide.